Lilianada/Lilyslab/Content/writings/digital-garden.md

 I came across the concept of a Digital Garden a few months back and I absolutely loved it.
 I had just started building my **digital lab and workshop**, gotten my domain **Lilyslab** which I now want to change to **Lilysgarden**.

-I was so intrigued by **digital gardening** that I started researching it, reading essays and blogs, going down [[rabbit holes]], learning, updating, unlearning and relearning.
-I have consumed so much information on this concept that I sought to write about it for my future self who might have forgotten about it.
+I was so intrigued by **digital gardening** that I started researching on it, reading essays and blogs, going down [[rabbit holes]], learning, updating, unlearning and relearning.
+I have consumed so much information on this concept that I sought to write about it for my future self who might have forgotten all about it.

-A Digital Garden is a personal online space used by people (mind/knowledge gardeners) to cultivate, keep track of and manage all their knowledge, ideas, thoughts, learnings and writings in public.
-It is a concept that allows you to cultivate your own ideas, nuture them by rewriting and revisiting them.
+A Digital Garden is a personal online space used by anyone (mind/knowledge gardeners) to cultivate, keep track of and manage all their knowledge, ideas, thoughts, learnings and writings in public.
+It is a concept that allows you to cultivate your own ideas, nurture them by rewriting and revisiting them.

 Unlike traditional blogs where finished works are forgotten as soon as they're published, a digital garden stays evergreen because all work is continually tended to whether or not it is published.

-You can choose to build your digital garden from scratch or build it using tools such as Obsidian, Notion, Tiddywiki, Wordpress, Bearblog, Hugo, Fomadocs, Jekyll  etc.

-Like a physical home garden, a digital garden is ever evolving.
+Just like the idea you have of a real garden[^1], a digital garden is also a place where things are planted, tended to and growth is encouraged.
+A digital garden is ever evolving.
 The seeds you plant grow, and this all happens because you tend to them.
 A garden is only as good as the seeds planted.
 - You plant a seed (an idea, a thought) -> Seedling
 - You revisit and update that idea with new findings, opinions, quotes etc -> Budding
 - When that idea matures into a full plant which is most times a finished essay that you publish -> Evergreen